 Beginning The Process:

 One of the keys to success in bariatric surgery involves careful preparation.
-The first step is to call our office to arrange an appointment for a free
+The first step is a free

 to learn more about our program and our approach to weight loss surgery.
-These information sessions are on Wednesdays, and are at 6pm.
+To register for either the live in-person info sessions or the on-line info session, please go to

 We then have you come in for your office visit, we'll look at your particular situation and determine whether surgery might be right for you.
 We'll also work with you to determine which operation would be most appropriate for you.